𝟐𝟐 𝐂𝐨𝐦𝐦𝐨𝐧 𝐑𝐚𝐦𝐚𝐝𝐚𝐧 𝐌𝐢𝐬𝐭𝐚𝐤𝐞𝐬 𝐓𝐨 𝐀𝐯𝐨𝐢𝐝

 𝐌𝐢𝐬𝐭𝐚𝐤𝐞 #𝟏𝟑. 𝐒𝐦𝐨𝐤𝐢𝐧𝐠

-Smoking is forbidden in Islam whether during Ramadan or outside of it, as it is one of evil things.
+Smoking is forbidden in Islam whether during Ramadan or outside of it, as it is one of the evil things.
 And this includes ALL kinds of ‘smoking material’.
-Example: cigars, cigarettes, pipes, Sheesha, hookah etc.
+Examples: cigars, cigarettes, pipes, Sheesha, hookah, etc.

 Quran 7:157 says, “He allows them as lawful At Tayyibaat (all good and lawful things), and prohibits them as unlawful Al Khabaa’ith (all evil and unlawful things).”